trcummings/WebAppTemplate/README.md

 **Tech stack:**

-- React.js for frontend code (incl. a reset.css file, FontAwesome 5.14, and Google Fonts' Open Sans)
+- React.js + SASS (incl. a reset.css file, FontAwesome 5.14, and Google Fonts' Open Sans)
 - Babel and Webpack 4.0 for the build pipeline
 - A simple Express.js config for static serving
 - Jest and Enzyme for testing, if needed